 Make friends with someone who is seemingly your complete opposite

 College is great for getting to know all different types of people.
-When you become friends with other types of students, you actually learn a lot more about yourself in the process.
+When you become friends with a variety of students, you actually learn a lot more about yourself in the process.

 Additionally, you may have a lot more in common than you think.
 Branch out from the norm so that you can start discovering more about the world around you - and yourself.